ekm24/fe_rom_hack_24/README.md

 # fe_rom_hack_24
-The rom hack was created using fe gba builder.
+The rom hack was created using fe gba builder, nightmare modules, and using this tutorial: https://tutorial.feuniverse.us.

 Smite, Ignis, Weapon Infusion, Dark Blessing icons made by Jeorge_Reds